ejedev/DiscordCaptcha/README.md

 # DiscordCaptcha [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com) [![GPL Licence](https://badges.frapsoft.com/os/gpl/gpl.svg?v=103)](https://opensource.org/licenses/GPL-3.0/) [![Canadian Mental Health Association](https://i.imgur.com/GvXBeY4.png)](https://cmha.ca/donate)
 A Discord bot that requires users to answer a captcha to participate in your server.
+This bot is brand new and in beta so please do not expect it to be perfect.

 # Requirements
 Python module requirements available in `requirements.txt`